Rotating Scalar Field and Formation of Bose Stars

 There exist various analytic solutions to the Einstein-Klein-Gordon equations describing properties of a Bose star \cite{marsh:2021, RUFFINI:1969}.
-Although the study of Bose stars started earlier, there is a little progress in understanding the evolution and formation of the Bose star under various physical situations, for e.g. attractive/repulsive self-interaction between dark matter particles \cite{Eby_2016, Madsen:1990}.
-However, recently in the references \cite{Levkov_2018, Veltmaat_2018} this has come under a sharp focus.
-In reference \cite{Levkov_2018} the authors demonstrated that how an initial configuration of a light scalar field can undergo a gravitational collapse and form a Bose star.
+Although the study of Bose stars started long ago, there is a little progress in understanding the evolution and formation of the Bose star under various physical situations, for e.g. attractive/repulsive self-interaction between dark matter particles \cite{Eby_2016, Madsen:1990}.

+However, the recent works \cite{Levkov_2018, Veltmaat_2018} has highlighted that the importance of studying how the various state of initial field can influence the star forming processes.

+In reference \cite{Levkov_2018} the authors demonstrated that how a randomly distributed low density(kinetic regime) initial clould of non-interacting bosons can undergo a gravitational collapse to form a Bose star.
+In kinetic regime, the particle de Broglie wavelength $(mv)$ and time scale $(mv^2)$ satisfy the following conditions:

+where, $m$ is the mass of the Dark Matter particle, $v$ is its characteristic velocity, R is the halo size, and $\tau_{gr}$ is the condensation time. $\tau_{gr}$ is the time where Bose star formation begins.
 The authors argue that their study can help in solving the missing satellite problem and shed light on Fast Radio Bursts \cite{Tkachev:2014}, ARCADE 2 \cite{Fixsen2011} and EDGES \cite{Bowman:2018yin} observations.
 The role of self-interaction in the formation of Bose stars has been studied in reference \cite{Veltmaat_2018}.
 Authors of the reference \cite{chen:2021}, study the formation and stability of Bose stars by considering self-interaction---both attractive and repulsive.
-The superfluid dark matter may also help in solving the Milky Way rotation curve, and it requires less total-baryonic mass to solve the rotation curve, which is within the current measurements.
-Subsequently, superfluid dark matter is also able to show strong gravitational lensing \cite{Sabine_2019, Hossenfelder_2020}.